wintter/guides/trailblazer.md

 ```

 > Why it's good?
-> Super clear for developers -> in operation we have step for authorization
+> It's super clear for developers -> in operation we have step for authorization.
+> In pundit policies, it is a convention to have access to those objects at runtime
+> and build rules on top of those.

 ### Case 4

+##### GOAL: Remove all business logic from the controller and provide a separate, streamlined object for it.

 Business logic in controllers.
 They end up as lean HTTP endpoints.
 So no business logic is to be found in the controller.